A More Robust Approach to Multivariable Mendelian Randomization: IVW method in MVMR

 \section{IVW method in MVMR}

-Next, we theoretically study the widely-used MV-IVW method using the asymptotic regime proposed in Section \ref{sec: asymptotics} and show that it tends to produce biased estimates and misleadingly narrow confidence intervals centered around a biased estimate, which may lead to spurious findings.
+Next, we theoretically study the widely used MV-IVW method using the asymptotic regime proposed in Section \ref{sec: asymptotics} and show that it tends to produce biased estimates and misleadingly narrow confidence intervals centered around these biased estimates, which may lead to spurious findings.

 The MV-IVW estimator, proposed by \cite{Burgess2015mvmr}, is given by: $ \hat\bbeta_{\rm IVW} = \big\{ \sum_{j=1}^{p} \hat\bgamma_j \hat\bgamma_j^T \sigma_{Yj}^{-2} \big\}^{-1} \big\{ \sum_{j=1}^{p} \hat\bgamma_j \hat\Gamma_j \sigma_{Yj}^{-2} \big\}. $ Theorem \ref{theo: ivw} below describes the theoretical properties of the IVW estimator (with proof in Section S3.9 of the Supplement).
-In the following, $\xrightarrow{P}$ denotes convergence in probability and $\xrightarrow{D}$ denotes convergence in distribution.
+In the following, $\xrightarrow{P}$ denotes convergence in probability, and $\xrightarrow{D}$ denotes convergence in distribution.